-Further, you may affirmatively elect to defer the settlement of all or a portion of the Annual Equity Grant using this deferred RSU election form (this "Election Form"), subject to the requirements date first set forth herein.
-This Election Form will only apply to the Grant Year specified below.
-You will need to complete a new Election Form for each Annual Equity Grant you wish to defer.
-Int of Security Interest in Patent Collateral.
-As collateral security for the payment and performance in full of all the Secured Obligations, each Pledgor hereby pledges and grants to the individual (the Notes Collateral Agent for Very truly yours, the Secured Parties a Lien on all of the right, title and interest of such Pledgor in, to and under the following Collateral, wherever located, and whether now existing or hereafter arising or acquired from [PLEDGORS] me (collectively, and, in each case, excluding any Excluded Assets, the "Holder Patent Collateral") named:
+SECTION 2.
+Grant of Security Interest in Patent Collateral.
+As collateral security for the payment and performance in full of all the Secured Obligations, each Pledgor hereby pledges and grants to the Notes Collateral Agent for the benefit of the Secured Parties a Lien on all of the right, title and interest of such Pledgor in, to and under the following Collateral, wherever located, and whether now existing or hereafter arising or acquired from time to time (collectively, and, in each case, excluding any Excluded Assets, the "Patent Collateral"):

-(a) all Patents, including those by: Registrations and applications of Patents set forth on Schedule I to this Patent Security Agreement; and Name:
+(a) all Patents, including those Registrations and applications of Patents set forth on Schedule I to this Patent Security Agreement; and